 Suspecting a loved one is suffering from elder abuse can be a scary situation.
 Their caretaker or the nursing home staff may not be treating them well, which may lead to fear, pain, and even a reduced life span.

-If you’re worried about reporting elder abuse correctly, reach out to a reputable NYC personal injury lawyer at Greenstein & Milbauer, LLP.
+If you’re worried about reporting elder abuse correctly, reach out to a reputable personal injury lawyer at Greenstein & Milbauer, LLP.
 We can help you make contact through the proper channels, take action, and even sue for their suffering.